How Six Printers Overcame Business Challenges

 Ted Corman, Firehouse Image Center

-For Firehouse Image Center, controlling supplies involves strategy and carefully sourcing needed materials.
+For Firehouse Image Center, controlling supplies is a business challenge since it involves strategy and carefully sourcing needed materials.
 Understanding the supply chain that brings the company the material and consumables it needs, and understanding how to control inventory, makes costly hold-ups less possible.
 Even amid the recent pandemic, the company was able to prepare though informed, speculative purchases and “standing purchase orders” with suppliers, that warehouse their materials for them.